phytomosaic/aqhub/content/hub/5-direct-search/index.md

 ---
-date: "2021-03-21"
+date: "2021-05-14"
 title: Direct search
 weight: 5
 summary: Enter the name of the tool or resource you have in mind.
 ---

 Enter the name of the resource you have in mind.
-AQ Hub will return its URL and take you there.
+CL Hub will return its URL and take you there.

 {{< rawhtml >}}
 <!--- Dropdown box --->